 - Gao Muscle - Gao Bison + Gao Madillo + Gao Rhinos = Gao Muscle Striker

 - Other Power Animals includes the Soul Bird (which serves as a power-up to any of the robots) and the rare Gao Panda (which never appeared on the show and was only available as a giveaway along with a bonus CD offered by Terebi-kun magazine in Japan).
 There was also a blue version of the Gao Ligator and a black version of the Gao Elephant, as well as several Power Animals that were never made into toys.
+After all, the show's title was literally "Hundred Animals Task Force", and all 100 were named, while only a handful were planned for toy release.

 - Idiosyncratic Episode Naming: Episodes are called "Quests".